 Annual Cardboard Canoe Race

 The School of Engineering and Computer Science at Cedarville University annually holds a cardboard canoe race as an integral part of their freshman Engineering Professions course.
 This competition is one of the first opportunities for freshman engineering students to attempt a “real-world” design project.
-The goal of this competition is for teams of four students to design and construct a canoe using only limited supplies of cardboard and packaging tape.
+The goal of this competition is for teams of five students to design and construct a canoe using only limited supplies of cardboard and packaging tape.
 The canoes are to enable two students to paddle across Cedar Lake on the beautiful Cedarville University campus.
 The event is held annually on the Friday of homecoming weekend and is open to the public.

-The 2019 race saw a total of 34 engineering teams compete, with 26 crossing the lake successfully
+The 2023 race saw a total of 37 engineering teams compete, with 25 crossing the lake successfully

 The School of Engineering and Computer Science extends a special thanks to Rivers Edge Outfitters of Waynesville, Ohio, for their annual support of our cardboard boat race.
 Their provision of paddles, life jackets, and canoes makes our cardboard canoe race possible.
-We would also like to thank Green Bay Packaging for their donation of cardboard and Hyundai for providing T-shirts to engineering students and faculty members.

 Homecoming 2023 Cardboard Canoe Race

 Watch as our freshmen engineering students attempt to cross Cedar Lake in a canoe they constructed with cardboard.
 It's a Cedarville tradition!